 We recently conducted a service anniversary benchmarking study of 78 Fortune 1000 companies.
 We received feedback from 93 percent of those surveyed and have developed a “Service Anniversary Awards Customer Profile” from the data compiled.

 This study validated a number of observations we have made within the length of service awards marketplace.
-Namely, most organizations value and recognize years of service with formal programs that offer a gift or award to the celebrant.
+Namely, most organizations value and recognize years of service with formal programs that offer a work anniversary gift or award to the celebrant.
 Often, that award is one that can be utilized outside of the workplace in a lifestyle environment.
 This could be luxury items on your employees’ wish list that they’d find hard to justify buying for themselves or experiential rewards that let your employees get out and experience something like gourmet dining or surf lessons.

-It’s not uncommon for the gift to carry the corporate identity or the program logo, but that approach is becoming less pervasive within the gift selections available.
+It’s not uncommon for the employee anniversary gift to carry the corporate identity or the program logo, but that approach is becoming less pervasive within the gift selections available.

 The study also provided insight into other themes present in current service award programs, such as:

 The average tenure for a North American worker is less than five years.
 Studies show that after six months at a new job, 40 percent of employees are already disengaged.
 With staggering statistics like these, it’s not hard to see that recognizing employee service milestones and implementing other employee engagement initiatives need to be an integral part of your organization’s strategy.

 So just how much should you spend on length of service awards?
-And what are other companies spending on their service anniversary awards?
+And what are other companies spending on their work anniversary awards?
 The chart below compiles data from a wide range of years of service programs to give you a clearer picture: